A brand trusted by the information society

 The primary goal of the Ricoh Group’s Information Security Management System (ISMS) is to have all employees engage in proactive, security-conscious behavior as a matter of course, beyond simply following legal requirements or rules.
 We call this our “information security culture,” and reinforce it in three ways: (1) participation by all employees, (2) daily management and continuous improvement, and (3) company practices.

-ISMS certification mark
+ISMS certification status

 Information security incidents